Cray-HPE/docs-csm/install/common-pre-install/hpcm_switch_conf_spine_001.md

-# Configuration of Spine Switch-1
+# Configuration of Spine Switch 01

 Copy the following text for `sw-spine01` configuration: